 Expect to see huge increases in the use of wireless links for last-mile connectivity within an SD-WAN.

-Thanks to SD-WAN, 4G and 5G services are finally coming into their own.
-Some drivers for WWAN and SD-WAN include the following:
+Thanks to SD-WAN, 4G and 5G services are included in more branch network architectures.
+Some drivers for combining WWAN and SD-WAN include the following:

-- implement path diversity with the same carrier used for wired links;
+- Implementing path diversity with the same carrier used for wired links.

-- avoid the cost of having good links pulled to a new site.
+- Avoiding the cost of having good physical links pulled to a new site.

 In situations where WWAN isn't the only form of connectivity, SD-WAN enables policy-based control of how to use the WWAN service.
 In situations where only WWAN exists, SD-WAN can balance traffic across multiple providers, move traffic from an overloaded service to a less loaded one and perform traffic conditioning to improve quality of service.